ElPatito/PV-efficiency-calcs/README.md

 The wavelength range you wish to examine should be shorter than the spectral wavelength range.
 Wavelengths must be input as a range of integer values.

-Whilst with some alteration this script should work in Matlab, it will not work in its current form!
+Whilst with some alteration this script should work in Matlab, in its current form it will only work in Scilab.

 *************************************************************************************************
 				Fundamental losses in photovoltaics (FLIPV.sce)